2233 Supervising Physician Specialist - Director PHEPR

 Once submitted, applicant responses on the Supplemental Questionnaire/Training and Experience Evaluation cannot be changed.
-Applicants must achieve a passing score in order to be ranked on the eligible list.
-Successful applicants will be placed on the eligible list, in rank order, according to their final score.
+Applicants must achieve a passing score in order to be ranked on the eligible list/score report.
+Successful applicants will be placed on the eligible list/score report, in rank order, according to their final score.

 - The department may administer additional selection procedures to make a final hiring decision (e.g. interviews, written exercise, etc.).